cBioPortal/cbioportal/docs/Curation-Guide.md

 4. Restart the cbioportal instance `docker-compose restart cbioportal` and see if the new study shows up on http://localhost:8080

 ## Curate a new study
-This section is under development and explaion how one can create a new study for import into cBioPortal.
+This section is under development and will in the future explain how one can create a new study for import into cBioPortal.

 ## Datahub
 The cBioPortal team has curated many published studies in formats suitable for import in cBioPortal.
 These can